plone/training/views_3.rst

         </script>
     </metal:head>

-We don't need the css-class 'listing' anymore sine it might clash with datatables (it does not but still...).
+We don't need the css-class ``listing`` anymore since it might clash with datatables (it does not but still...).

 The documentation of datatables is beyond our training.

-We use METAL again but thins time to fill a different slot.
-The "javascript_head_slot" is part of the html's <head>-area in Plone and can easily be extended this way.
-We could also just put the code inline but have nicely ordered html is a good practice.
+We use METAL again but this time to fill a different slot.
+The "javascript_head_slot" is part of the html's ``<head>``-area in Plone and can be extended this way.
+We could also just put the code inline but having nicely ordered html is a good practice.

 Let's test it.